-Reducing reoffending and tackling the drivers of crime Why is this important?
+Reducing reoffending and tackling the drivers of crime

 People offend for a variety of reasons.
 Some offenders have troubled lives with complex needs, and, in many cases, this contributes to their continuing offending behaviour.
 Some of these factors include health related issues (including mental health), accommodation, drugs and alcohol and attitudes (thinking/behaviour).
 Reducing reoffending is a statutory requirement for all Community Safety Partnerships.
-This is now supported by a new probation structure which was introduced in June 2021 and was designed to bring partners together to reduce reoffending in their area.
-The HMPPS Reducing Reoffending Plan 2021-2024 acknowledges the importance of partnership working to provide services and interventions at the critical time when proliferate offenders want to desist from their offending lifestyle.
+The HMPPS Reducing Reoffending Plan 2021-2024 acknowledges the importance of partnership working to provide services and interventions at the critical time when repeat offenders want to change their offending lifestyle.
 The Plan articulates this will be achieved at a local level through the Community Safety Partnerships, Multi-Agency Risk Assessment Conference [MARAC], local MAPPA boards, Child and Adult Safeguarding Partnerships and Reducing Reoffending groups.